Santiago Villalba Mederos: Murders

-On February 7, 2010, Mederos and six other gang members from the ELS were out driving a stolen van through Tacoma, Washington, in search for rival gang members.
+On February 7, 2010, Mederos and six other gang members from the ELS were out driving a stolen van through Tacoma, Washington, in a search for rival gang members.
 They were after the gang in retaliation for a shooting that had occurred two days earlier in which an ELS member was badly wounded.
 They came across 20-year-old Camille Love and her brother 19-year-old Josh Love.
 Camille was driving while Josh was sat in the passenger seat of the vehicle.
 They had just left a family dinner and were driving to a friend's house.
 The siblings were stopped at a traffic light and were inside a red car.
 Josh was wearing a red coat, and red was the color associated with the rival gang.
 Mistaking Josh for a rival gang member, Mederos and at least one other gang member opened fire into the vehicle.
 They fatally shot Camille and seriously wounded Josh.
 Josh was shot twice and was hit in the arm and on his side.
 Neither Josh or Camille were associated with any gang.

 On March 25, 2010, Mederos and another gang member ransacked a car in an apparent robbery in a South Tacoma alley.
 They suspected the owner of the car owed the gang money.
 The duo then got into a fight with three other men who confronted them.
 Mederos shot at the group of people as he fled on foot and fatally shot 25-year-old Saul Lucas-Alfonso.
 Lucas-Alfonso again was not associated with any gang.